 Ikujiro Nonaka considers two dimensions for knowledge creation, the epistemological dimension, and the ontological dimension.
 The epistemological dimension converses tacit knowledge to explicit knowledge and vice versa, and ontological dimension emphasis the conversion of knowledge from individuals to groups and organizations.
 In addition, the SECI Model of Knowledge Dimensions assumes that knowledge is created by a conversion between tacit- and explicit knowledge, and hence, identifies four modes of knowledge conversions in organizations.

 Since knowledge is continually obtained and converted by practicing, collaborating, interacting, and learning, the SECI Model of Knowledge Dimensions visualize a spiral in the model.
 For this reason, the model demonstrates to be a continuous process that takes place in all organizations.

 Modes of knowledge conversions

-At this level, knowledge is converted from tactic to explicit.
-The mechanism of how this work could be difficult because sometimes tactic knowledge cannot be codified.
-However, suppose it could be codified, tactic knowledge is specified in words and put into manuals or other documents so that it can easily be shared among members in the organization.
+At this level, knowledge is converted from tacit to explicit.
+The mechanism of how this work could be difficult because sometimes tacit knowledge cannot be codified.
+However, suppose it could be codified, tacit knowledge is specified in words and put into manuals or other documents so that it can easily be shared among members in the organization.

 Combination is the process of systematizing concepts into a knowledge system.
 At this level, knowledge is converted from explicit to explicit.
 This means that existing sources such as books, documents, memos are used and combined to create new knowledge such as a report for example.
 This mode of knowledge conversion is additionally many times easily facilitated by online data bases because explicit knowledge is everywhere available online.
 Higher education is a great example, because at school, existing knowledge is used to create new knowledge.